SkymanOne/folidity/reports/main.typ

 === Other techniques

 The above examples leverage the static analysis of the program to derive its mathematical properties.
-It is worth noting that it is possible to apply other techniques of formal verification such as symbolic execution and interface discovery.
+It is worth noting that it is possible to apply other techniques of formal verification such as symbolic execution and interface discovery @component_interface.

 In particular, we can provide even more fine-grained validation of the program by asserting user-defined constraints in the symbolic execution context.
-This enables to detect unsatisfability of reachability at the earlier stage of the execution.
+This enables unsatisfability detection of reachability at the earlier stage of the execution.
 The traditional methods rely on composing these constraints at the runtime through the statistical discovery of the model bounds whereas Folidity offers this information at the compile time.

 In the context of mutli-contract execution, which applies to EVM-compatible blockchains.
 Instead of carrying out interface discovery through statistical methods, we can potentially encode the function signature with its models bounds and constraints into the metadata and leverage this information at the runtime in order to verify the model consistency and constraint satisfiability as illustrated earlier.